Valère Germain: Macarthur FC

 After his 2 year contract with Montpellier expired, Germain moved to Australia to sign for Sydney based A-League club Macarthur FC, signing a two-year deal.

 He made his debut for the club, starting in a forward position, against Shan United in the AFC Cup and scored his first goal, as well as setting up the third goal of the game, in a 3–0 win.
 Two weeks later on 5 October 2023, he scored a brace in another AFC Cup match against Cebu, as well as, setting up one of the goals, in a 8–2 win.
 Germain captained his first match as a Macarthur FC player against Central Coast Mariners on 29 October 2023, with captain Ulises Dávila placed on the bench and scored the opener, in a 2–1 win.
 After the match, manager Mile Sterjovski praised his performance and hope that he continued to score more goals.
 His impact at Macarthur FC was noticed by the Australian newspaper The Daily Telegraph.
 Germain spoke out about settling in Australia with his wife and son.
 He then scored his first hat-trick in Australia, in a 4–3 win against Western Sydney Wanderers on 4 February 2024.

 On 6 April 2024, Germain scored the first ever A-League Men goal at the Wyndham Regional Football Facility, scoring a 17th minute penalty in an eventual 4–2 loss to Western United.

 On 11 February 2025, Germain was issued a 'Disciplinary Notice' after being cited by Football Australia's Match Review Panel for an incident of referee abuse.
 The following day, it was announced that Germain had received a two match suspension for his actions.
 Having initially declared his intention to appeal the suspension, Germain instead decided to request a release from his contract with Macarthur FC, citing "refereeing standards" in Australia as his reason for wanting to leave and take up a contract offer with a club in Japan.

 Sanfrecce Hiroshima

 On 27 February 2025, Germain signed a contract with Japanese club Sanfrecce Hiroshima.

 He scored on his club debut in the first leg of the AFC Champions League's quarter-finals, in a 6-1 win against Lion City Sailors.
 However, it was emerged that Germain played the match while serving a suspension in the tournament and this led Sanfrecce Hiroshima's win being forfeited and awarded 3–0 to Lion City Sailors by the AFC Disciplinary Committee on 8 March 2025.
 In the return leg, the club was eliminated from the tournament following a 1-1 draw.

+In January 2026, Germain retired from football.